Members

 Email: u1470077@utah.edu

-Lara is a BS student in Biomedical Engineering who joined our lab in 2024.
+Joey is a BS student in Biomedical Engineering who joined our lab in August 2025.
+His research focuses on conjugates for the treatment of hematologic malignancies.

 Professor Emerita